Magik Markers: Biography

 In 2008, Magik Markers played for the first time in Scotland, Austria, Ireland, Latvia and Wales.
-Jefferson Hack invited the Magik Markers to perform live from Studio A at Abbey Road in London, as part of Nick Kent's ShowStudio project.
-Magik Markers traveled to Nitra, Estonia to appear in (award winning director of Sugisball) Veiko Õunpuu's upcoming film.
+Jefferson Hack invited Magik Markers to perform live from Studio A at Abbey Road in London, as part of Nick Kent's ShowStudio project.
+They also traveled to Nitra, Estonia to appear in a film by Veiko Õunpuu.
 Peter Nolan was honored to again play drums in Jandek's band alongside Matt Heyner in London, and Elisa Ambrogio joined Six Organs of Admittance on a US and two European tours.
 Peter Nolan's Spectre Folk played their first UK tour, with Julie Tomlinson and John Truscinski, and Rupert Murdock.
 While not touring Elisa Ambrogio recorded an LP and performed with San Francisco Dirty Stealer (featuring members of Comets on Fire) and contributed short pieces of writing to various projects.
-In the winter of 2008 the Magik Markers recorded a new record titled Balf Quarry with Grammy winning producer and wizard Scott Colburn of Seattle.
+In the winter of 2008 Magik Markers recorded a new record titled Balf Quarry with Grammy winning producer and wizard Scott Colburn of Seattle.
 Balf Quarry was released in May 2009 on Drag City.
-Magik Markers have been chosen as one of the "Best New Bands" of Connecticut by Boston Phoenix Annual 50 Best Bands in America.

 The band released a studio album in 2020, titled 2020.
 Pitchfork gave it a rating of 7.3 out of ten.